Email is one way that end-users can submit tickets to Zendesk Support and have conversations with agents to resolve their issues.

 Agent display names

-In the Plus and Enterprise versions of Zendesk, agents can create display names that are used in all communications with end-users.
+In the Professional and Enterprise versions of Zendesk, agents can create display names that are used in all communications with end-users.
 When personalized email replies is enabled, the agent's display name overrides their real name.
 See Adding an agent alias.

 Understanding how incoming emails are matched to tickets